li-kate/Dress-Up-Fashion-GBA/README.md

 - Press the arrowkeys to move the blobfish fairy assistant around.
 - Press "Z" or "B" to select the clothing and hair choices in the dressing room and to take photos once on the runway.
 - Press "Backspace" or "Select" to reset the program.

+## How to Download and Play the Game
+1. Download the Game Boy Advanced emulator, mGBA: https://mgba.io/downloads.html
+2. Download the App.gba file from this GitHub
+3. open the mGBA application or .exe
+4. go to File > Load ROM
+5. open the App.gba file